mvrp21/dotfiles/README.md

 Supposedly `bash` should now look for its files on `$XDG_<something>` too, but no matter where I put the files nor how I named them they simply were not sourced.
 So this is a kind of workaround until I get that done right.

 I'm still not sure if this will work (nor how to make it work if it doesn't) on NixOS.
 Started using that thing literally yesterday.

+Update: for now just using the `/etc/bashrc.local` file works fine.